 The site has won its first award:

 - SLU’s Marcom team is celebrating the first award for the new site.
 Interactive Media Awards recognized SLU.edu with a Best in Class — the highest honor possible and given when judges award high scores for planning, execution, and overall professionalism.

 - The SLU site earned 494 points out of a possible 500.

 I’m not done talking about SLU.
-Before the end of the year, I’ll join a couple of Marcom team members for an mStoner webinar about their redesign.
-(Keep an eye on the mStoner blog; you’ll be able to register for this session soon!)
+Before the end of the year, I’ll join a couple of Marcom team members for a webinar about their redesign.
 I look forward to giving them the attention they deserve.